unpoller/unpoller.github.io/documentation/docs/install/installmethod.md

 ### Device Specific
 Some devices have specific install methods

-#### unRAID Template
+- unRAID Template
-An unRAID Template is available in the Community Applications.
+-- An unRAID Template is available in the Community Applications.

-#### CloudKey
+- CloudKey
-You may also install this on a [CloudKey](cloudkey), but that's an advanced setup and not generally recommended.
+-- You may also install directly on a [CloudKey](cloudkey), but that's an advanced setup and not generally recommended.

 ## Installation Overview
 If you prefer you can keep this page open as you walk though the installion steps.